Sanrio Puroland Guide. The Ultimate Guide to Sanrio Puroland in 2026.

 But this isn’t a theme park in the conventional sense.
 There are only two very gentle rides in the whole park:

-TOP TIP – Because there are only two rides the queues for these can get long (upwards of 2 hours) especially during peak periods like Cherry Blossom season.
-But Sanrio Puroland offers a fast pass system called Puropass that is cheap and hardly anyone knows about it!
-You can use it for the two rides and to meet Hello Kitty in the Lady Kitty house.
+You can use the Puropass for the two rides in the park and to meet Hello Kitty in the Lady Kitty House.
 It costs ¥500 (£2.56) per person per ride or ¥1,000 (£5.18) per ride for a family pass for up to 4 people.

 You buy the passes from an automated machine, and these are located next to the ride entrance, but they’re so unassuming that no one seemed to be using them or no they were there.
 I’ve added a photo above so you know what you’re looking for.
-We used these for ALL the attractions and saved ourselves HOURS of queue time!
+On our last three Sanrio Puroland visits we used these for ALL the attractions and saved ourselves HOURS of queue time!

 Aside from these two rides, the other attractions in Sanrio Puroland are: